Book a Group Tour

 Philbrook Museum of Art offers both guided and self-guided opportunities for your group to tour our museum and gardens.
 Find more information about both adult and educational tours below.

-We also offer public guided tours of our galleries or gardens weekly on Sundays.
+Public guided tours of the galleries and gardens are available on select Fridays, Saturdays, and Sundays.
 For more information about public tours and to purchase tickets, visit our events calendar.

 Group Tours for Adults